YosysHQ/apicula/doc/filestructure.md

 # File structure

-Two important types of vendor files are parsed, `.dat` and `.fse`.
-Other files also exist for things such as timing and power, but these are not currently parsed.
+Three important types of vendor files are parsed, `.dat`, `.fse`, and `.tm`.
+Other files also exist, but these are not currently parsed.

 # Wire names